 By the 1970s, gulets were mostly used as yachts, and over time their designs were modified to have even more space for leisure.
-As a result of increasing demand for gulet cruises, shipyards and workshops responsible for building gulets in the region greatly increased, and by the 1980s blue cruises became significantly more affordable.
+As a result of the increasing demand for gulet cruises, shipyards and workshops responsible for building gulets in the region greatly increased, and by the 1980s blue cruises became significantly more affordable.

 Using of Gulets Nowadays

 Contemporary gulets come equipped with modern engines and equipment to ensure comfortable and safe voyages and still retain their classic wooden design.
-The reputation of gulets, which is the most ideal type of boat for summer holidays, has spread around the world since the 1970s.
+The reputation of gulets, which is the ideal type of boat for summer holidays, has spread around the world since the 1970s.
 Today, they are not just popular in Turkey but in Greece, Croatia, Italy, and France as well.
-You can see these authentic yachts all over the eastern Mediterranean, whether you are in Split, Dubrovnik, Greek islands, or in Bodrum.
+You can see these authentic yachts all over the eastern Mediterranean, whether you are in Split, Dubrovnik, Greek islands, or Bodrum.